-Cumulative Losses from the Gender Wage Gap for All Women and College-Educated Women Born in 1955-1959, United States
+Cumulative Losses from the Gender Wage Gap for All Women and College-Educated Women Born in 1955-1959, United States quartile in the District of Columbia (21.7 percent), Alaska (24.0 percent), and Rhode Island (25.1 percent).

 Note: Data reflect the difference between the median annual earnings of women and men who worked full-time, year-round each year.